jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 * Bumped versions for the [Linux kernel][rpi-linux] and [RPi firmware][rpi-firmware] to the latest from the official RPi repositories.

-* Added some custom applications, one C/Makefile app (**serialecho**) and one QtWidgets app using qmake (**tspress**), and included them in the build system configuration.
+* Added some custom applications primarily as an experiment in how to add custom packages to Buildroot.
+The source for all of them are github repos.

+  1. **serialecho** - a C, Makefile based app
+  2. **tspress** - a Qt5 Widgets GUI app using qmake
+  3. **pytouch** - a [PyQt5][pyqt] app, the build/install for this is just a copy

-* Added some custom defconfigs that incorporate the above and also adds Qt5 (no QML), [PyQt5][pyqt] and Python3 including Numpy.
-(This generates an image approaching 280MB, which is fairly bloated, but it is only for evaluation.)
+* Added some custom Buildroot `configs` to support all the RPi boards.
+The configs add Qt5 (no QML), [PyQt5][pyqt] and Python3 including Numpy.
+This generates an image approaching 280MB, which is fairly big, but this is only for evaluation.

-* Modified the default openssh package **sshd_config** to allow root logins with no password (This is a dev only build setup).
+* Created some sample overlays for the rootfs to customize some conf files.

 * Added some [kernel build patches][br-rpi-overlays] so that DTS overlays (DTBOs) are built from the kernel source and not just downloaded from the RPi firmware github repo.

-* Added some overlays for [hardware PWM][hardware-pwm].
+* Added some custom DTS files for [hardware PWM][hardware-pwm].

-The two defconfigs are
+The two custom `configs` are

 * **jumpnow\_rpi3\_defconfig** - For the RPi2, RPi3 and CM3 boards
 * **jumpnow\_rpi0\_defconfig** - For the original RPi, RPi Zero and CM1 boards